kaisalmen/WWOBJLoader/README.md

 ```shell script
 docker-compose up -d --build
 ```
-It will init all files required (build directory and src to get all used three.js code working properly) and start an http server on port 8085.
+It will init all files required (build directory and src to get all used three.js code working properly) and start a [local http server on port 8085](http://localhost:8085).
+Nginx configuration is stored here: `docker/nginx.conf`.
+Adjust according your needs and rebuild the container.
 If you want to update the npm configuration, e.g. change `package.json` then do:
 ```shell script
 docker exec -it obj2dev bash -c "cd /project && npm install"